 Your college will send specific information on how to choose courses.
 Some of your courses may have been added to your schedule for you and you may not be able to change (drop) them.

 New students are required to take one First-Year Writing Seminar during their first semester.
 The First-Year Writing Seminars, administered by the John S. Knight Institute for Writing in the Disciplines, offer 100 different courses each semester through more than 30 departments.
 While the subjects may vary from cinema to ancient history, you will be expected to write.
 Enrollment in FWS classes is based on a balloting system.

 - A Physical Education Course

-Some students will be required to take placement exams online over the summer or during Orientation.
+Some students will be required to take placement exams online over the summer or during orientation.
 These exams help the university know where to place you for certain course requirements.
 You may also wish to take optional exams to increase your academic flexibility.
-More information about placement exams will be available in the Orientation Guide (available in June).

 AP/IB and Transfer Credits

 If you have taken AP or IB exams, or courses at another college or university, you will want to know if you get credit for them, and how it will impact your academic requirements.
 Please send all transcripts from test scores and other institutions to your college registrar, if you did not already submit them during the admission process.
 This will give the university time to process them, so that you can resolve any questions regarding transfer credit when you arrive on campus.
 Detailed information on AP and IB credit is provided in the Courses of Study on a subject-specific basis.

 Textbooks and Materials